Signup for Free. Access all features.

 Insurance is a critical aspect of protecting your small business as an independent contractor.
 It helps shield you from unexpected financial losses and potential liability.
 Here are two key types of insurance to consider:

 • General Liability Insurance: General liability insurance provides coverage for third-party claims, including bodily injury, property damage, or personal injury claims that may arise while you’re conducting your business.
 It’s a fundamental insurance policy that can protect you from lawsuits.
+For those running a specialized business, such as a landscaping or lawn care business, obtaining lawn care business insurance is essential to cover specific risks associated with this industry.

 • Professional Liability Insurance: Also known as errors and omissions insurance (E&O), professional liability insurance covers you in case of claims related to professional mistakes or negligence.
 If a client alleges that you provided subpar services or caused financial harm, this insurance can protect your business and provide coverage for legal defense costs.